-Even though all nurses who practice are expected to be competent, new nurses often need help developing their nursing skills to improve patient safely and efficiency.
-Transition programs can help improve new nurse performance and skill level, bringing them up to your facility's standards.
+The nursing shortage and lingering coronavirus pandemic are having a distressing impact on the competency of new nurses entering the workforce.
+New graduate nurses are typically not proficient in multiple skill areas, even after receiving an education designed to help them acclimate them to the nuances of nursing practice.
+So even though all nurses who practice are expected to be competent, new nurses, in particular, often need help developing their nursing skills to improve patient safety and efficiency.
+Transition programs can help improve new nurse performance and skill level, bringing them up to the facility's standards.

-In 2016, an Australian study identified eight skill areas in which a new nurse is expected to be "work-ready" by their colleagues.
+In 2016, an Australian study identified eight skill areas in which a new nurse is expected to be practice-ready by their colleagues.
 These areas included:

 - Communication and documentation